 One of the most-liked DIY furniture pieces on a budget is a pouf out of an old tire.
 It seems almost impossible to get rid of old tires so many people will give them to you for free.
 You can then wrap it in cheap rope or yarn and add some color and functionality to your home.
 If you have a small patio or deck, it’s a great outdoor piece.
 If you’re handy with a saw, you can even get some cheap plywood and put a top on it and cover it with paint or fabric.
 You can DIY this any way you want so get creative.

 Another popular DIY you can get totally for free is an electrical spool table.
 Many companies give old ones away for free.
 You can leave it how it is or you can sand it, paint it or stain it to spruce it up!
 These come in many different sizes so you could do everything from an end table to a coffee table or even a dining table!

 Thrift shop for furniture on a budget.

 Thrifting is one of the easiest ways to find furniture on a budget.
-You can pay as much as 99% less than what you would find the furniture for in a traditional store.
-If you can’t find it for free, thrift stores are the second-best way to get the furniture.
+You can pay as much as 99% less than a traditional store.
+If you can’t find it for free, thrift stores are the second-best way to get inexpensive furniture.

 The first thing you’ll want to do is make sure you’re shopping at a thrift store.
-Most of these are associated with non-profits, but not all of them are.
+Most of these are associated with non-profits, but not all of them.
 Consignment stores and vintage stores will often be more expensive.

-Keep in mind, most items at thrift stores go quick so if you find a piece of furniture you want and it’s affordable, get it then.
-The store may be able to hold it for you for a couple hours or even a day, but most will not do this.
+Keep in mind, most items at thrift stores go quick so if you find a piece of furniture you want and it’s affordable, get it.
+The store may be able to hold it for you for a couple hours or even a day, but most places won’t hold items for you.